Ateneo de Manila University

-The Ateneo de Manila University (Pamantasang Ateneo de Manila; Universidad Ateneo de Manila), commonly referred to as the Ateneo de Manila or the Ateneo, is a private Catholic research university in Quezon City, Philippines.
-Established in 1859 by the Jesuits, it is among the oldest Jesuit-administered institutions of higher education in the Asia-Pacific.
+Ateneo de Manila University (Pamantasang Ateneo de Manila; Universidad Ateneo de Manila), commonly referred to as the Ateneo de Manila or the Ateneo, is a private Catholic research university in Quezon City, Philippines.
+Established in 1859 by the Society of Jesus (Jesuits), it is one of the oldest Jesuit-administered institutions of higher education in the Asia-Pacific region.

 The university offers primary and secondary education, as well as undergraduate and graduate programs in the humanities, social sciences, natural sciences, engineering, and business.
-The university provides professional degrees through the Graduate School of Business, the School of Government, the School of Medicine and Public Health, and the Ateneo Law School.
-It follows a Jesuit tradition of liberal arts education, emphasizing the humanities at all educational levels.
+It offers professional degrees through the Graduate School of Business, the School of Government, the School of Medicine and Public Health, and the Ateneo Law School.
+The university follows the Jesuit tradition of liberal arts education, with an emphasis on the humanities across all levels of education.

 History

-The Jesuits first established Colegio de San Jose (College of St. Joseph) seminary in 1605.
-The Jesuits were later banished from the Philippines in 1768 by royal decree of King Charles III of Spain.
-The college was then placed under the control of the Dominicans.
-The Jesuits returned to the Philippines in the 19th century following their expulsion from Spanish lands in the late 18th century, and were tasked with managing a small public school in Manila called the Escuela Municipal in 1859, renaming it the Ateneo Municipal in 1865.
+In 1581, the first Spanish Jesuits arrived in the Philippines.
+They established Colegio de San José (College of St. Joseph), a seminary, in 1605.
+In 1768, King Charles III decreed the expulsion of the Jesuit order from Spain and its colonies.
+Following their banishment, control of the college was transferred to the Dominicans.

+The Jesuits returned to the Philippines in the 19th century after their suppression, and were tasked with managing a small public school in Manila called the Escuela Municipal in 1859, renaming it Ateneo Municipal de Manila in 1865 to reflect its elevation to a secondary education institution.

-Initially situated in Intramuros, the school, which forcibly became privatized in 1902 at the start of the American colonization, was renamed into the Ateneo de Manila to reflect the transition and moved to Padre Faura Street, Ermita, Manila, after the original campus was destroyed by fire in 1932.
-However, the new campus was then destroyed during the Battle of Manila by Japanese forces in 1945.
-Post-World War II, in 1952, the university relocated to its present campus in Loyola Heights, Quezon City, and eventually sold the Ermita site (now Robinsons Manila).
+Initially situated in Intramuros, the school, which forcibly became privatized in 1902 at the start of the American colonization, was renamed into Ateneo de Manila to reflect the transition.
+Ateneo moved to Padre Faura Street, Ermita, Manila, after the original campus was destroyed by fire in 1932.
+However, the new campus was destroyed during the Battle of Manila by Japanese forces in 1945.
+After World War II, in 1952, the university relocated to its present campus in Loyola Heights, Quezon City.
+The law and graduate business schools remained at the Padre Faura campus until 1977, when both moved to Makati City, and the Ermita site was sold (now Robinsons Manila).